rehlds/rehlds.github.io/docs/core-projects/Metamod-R/installing.md

 |---------| -------|  -------|
 | :x: | `API 3.1+` | ![](https://i.imgur.com/AzhAYR4.png) ![](https://i.imgur.com/t23p9tU.png) |

-# Installing on the game server
+# Installation on the game server
 * Download the latest version of _**Metamod-r**_ [![Download](https://camo.githubusercontent.com/2b15ec2fc402e02b66fde9eab7e896406caeddac/687474703a2f2f7265686c64732e6f72672f76657273696f6e2f6d6574616d6f642d2d722e737667)](http://teamcity.rehlds.org/guestAuth/downloadArtifacts.html?buildTypeId=Metamod_Publish&buildId=lastSuccessful) into any convenient place.
 * Unzip the folder _**addons**_ into your mod folder from the downloaded zip archive.![](https://i.imgur.com/ptx3MZx.png) _In case of any problem with determining the name of the directory, please refer to the summary table, which is represented by **[here](/docs/metamod-r/troubbleshouting)**._